Botchway/Data-Science-Project/Readme.md

 			This paper’s proposed solution aims to achieve cost-effectiveness with precision-efficiency by opting for a hybrid model that does not bring the overhead computational expense by trading-off some accuracy proficiency (Addisu et al., 2025).
 The methodology relies on a VGG-I6 CNN coupled with a Random Forest classification algorithm.
 Now, because Addisu et al focused on a heart disease use case, this pneumonia use case will need the hybrid model designed from scratch in order to measure performance metrices tailored to the pneumonia use case.

-e.
-Details and Expected Research Results (step by step illustrations, concepts, principles, theories, algorithms, methodologies, etc.)
+### Details and Expected Research Results (step by step illustrations, concepts, principles, theories, algorithms, methodologies, etc.)

 (Step-by-Step Process)
 1. Input Data Preparation
 o	Collect and preprocess the dataset (resize images to 224×224, normalize pixel values, apply augmentation if necessary).